 Claimed Peak Demand Savings

 A summer peak period value is used for this measure.
-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Additional Calculators and Tools

 The regression software used for estimating annual energy use and demand should be clearly specified within the M&V plan and M&V report.